 Contact any of the Jerome Village builders directly to find more information on lot availability, pricing and home plans.

-Jerome Village has set aside approximately 56 acres for the Dublin City School District.
-The first parcel, a 43-acre site donated by Jerome Village, is located at the intersection of Hyland-Croy and Ravenhill Parkway for the construction of an elementary and middle school.
-The elementary school is scheduled for opening in the fall of 2020 with the middle school scheduled the following fall of 2021.
+Jerome Village set aside approximately 56 acres for the Dublin City School District.
+The first parcel, a 43-acre site donated by Jerome Village, is located at the intersection of Hyland-Croy and Ravenhill Parkway.
+The Abraham Depp Elementary School and Eversole Run Middle School are now open.

 What features does Jerome Village Community offer?